What Are Ducks?

 Duck Meat Nutrition

 Protein.
 Duck poultry is an excellent source of protein.
-Around 75 grams of cooked meat will provide more than 25% of your necessary daily protein intake.
+Around 75 grams of cooked duck meat has 17.6 grams protein, which is about 35% of the daily value for protein (50 grams).
 It is important that you eat enough protein every day.
 It is necessary for keeping your skin, muscles, and blood healthy.

 B vitamins.
 Duck is a good source of B vitamins.
 It contains a lot of vitamin B3, also called niacin.